phoerselmann/used_collections/README.md

-# A pubblic repository for shared ressources
+# A public repository for shared ressources